 Market risk generally represents the risk that the values of assets and liabilities or revenues will be adversely affected by changes in market conditions.
 Market risk is inherent in the financial instruments associated with many of the Bank's operations and activities, including loans and securities at amortized cost, deposits, financial instruments at fair value through profit or loss ("FVTPL") and securities at FVOCI, short-term and long-term borrowings and debt, derivatives and trading positions.
-This risk may result from fluctuations in different metrics: interest rates, currency exchange rates and changes in the implied volatility of interest rates and changes in securities prices, due to changes in either market perception or actual credit quality of either the relevant issuer or its country of origin.
-This risk may also result from turmoil in the international financial markets, including but not limited to the ongoing effects of the COVID-19 pandemic, volatility in commodity prices, trade volumes and other factors.
+This risk may result from fluctuations in different metrics: interest rates, currency exchange rates and changes in the implied volatility of interest rates and changes in securities prices, due to changes in either market perception or actual credit quality or credit ratings of either the relevant issuer or its country of origin.
+This risk may also result from turmoil in the international financial markets, including but not limited to the ongoing effects of the ongoing Russia-Ukraine war and the remaining impact of COVID-19 pandemic, volatility in commodity prices, trade volumes and other factors.
 Accordingly, depending on the instruments or activities impacted, market risks can have wide ranging, complex adverse effects on the Bank's financial condition, results of operations, cash flows and business.